-An executor not communicating with beneficiaries is a sign of misconduct.
+An executor not communicating with beneficiaries is a sign of legal misconduct.
 Beneficiaries of a Will have the right to receive their inheritance from the deceased.
-However, they cannot claim this without the executor’s permission.
+To receive this inheritance, the executor must contact them and inform them of when and how they can receive it.
+These people are the personal representative of the Will-maker and conduct the following after the Will-maker’s death:

-- Notification of beneficiaries about the Will: The executor must locate and notify all beneficiaries named in the Will and inform them of their rights to inherit.
-This also gives beneficiaries and potential beneficiaries the opportunity to contest or challenge the Will.
+- Locate and notify all beneficiaries named in the Will and inform them of their rights to inherit.
+This also allows beneficiaries and potential beneficiaries to contest or challenge the Will.

-- Managing the estate: The executor must manage the estate, including paying off any outstanding debts, managing assets, and paying taxes in a timely manner.
+- Manage the estate, including paying off any outstanding debts, managing assets, and paying taxes in a timely manner.

-- Keeping records: They must keep accurate records of all financial transactions and decisions made during the estate administration process.
+- Keep accurate records of all financial transactions and decisions made during the estate administration process.

-- Resolving disputes: They must work to resolve any disputes that arise between beneficiaries or creditors
+- Work to resolve any disputes that arise between beneficiaries or creditors

 Beneficiaries are typically individuals or organisations who are named in the Will to receive assets or estate property from the deceased person.
 Hence, they can include family members, close friends, and relevant charities or organisations in the deceased person’s life.

 The testator (the Will-maker) has the freedom to choose anyone they wish to name as a beneficiary in their Will.
-However, testators must adhere to certain restrictions and legal requirements when they create a Will in Australia.
+However, testators must adhere to certain restrictions and legal requirements before they write a Will.
 These requirements may vary depending on the state, but they usually include:

 - Testamentary capacity or mental capacity to write and understand the functions of a Will